 At first the club met in the sports hall at Lancashire Polytechnic (now the University of Central Lancashire), but in the mid-90’s it moved to Strettle`s Martial Arts Centre on Fylde Road.
 In late 2013 the decision was made to relocate the club and to create a dedicated space for the teaching and study of Aikido, the Sakura Dojo is the new home of Preston Aikido.
+In all of that time the club has been overseen by Chief Instructor Mr Ian Cherry.
 Overlooking the beautiful Winckley Square public park, the dojo is a personal space for the club and its members to grow.
 Preston Aikido Club is part of the Lancashire Aikikai, under the leadership of Mr Bob Spence (6th Dan).

 Please visit the Lancashire Aikikai website to find out more about its history and current events, and links to other clubs in Lancashire, Merseyside and Greater Manchester.